UMD-CATS/umd-cats.github.io/README.md

-Sources for ldhulipala.github.io (my academic site).
-The codebase was forked from http://pchiusano.github.io (thanks!).
-Some styling inspired by my friend Sam's academic site (http://www.cs.cmu.edu/~swestric/)
+Sources for the Capital Area Theory Seminar (CATS) Series, organized at the University of Maryland, College Park.
+The codebase was forked from https://ldhulipala.github.io/.